TheClusterFlux/mcp-server-cluster-services/API_USAGE.md

 ```

 **Note**:
+- The SSE endpoint is at `/mcp/sse` (uses Server-Sent Events for streamable-http transport)
-- The MCP protocol endpoint is at `/mcp` (uses JSON-RPC 2.0 format for Cursor integration)
+- The simple POST endpoint is at `/mcp` (uses JSON-RPC 2.0 format, may not work with Cursor)
 - The REST API is at `/api/v1` (for direct HTTP calls)

 ## API Endpoints